 She paid about €500 (£440) per crown and €2,000 (£1,750) per implant, which is above average for dental work in Spain.
 She didn't like the look of the crowns at first but the dentist was able to adjust them to a size she was happy with.
 Unfortunately, four of her crowns later broke because of a bad bite.

-It was easy for Louisa to return to the dentist for adjustments and replacements because she lives in Spain, but consider what you would do in her situation having travelled abroad for your treatment.
+It was easy for Louisa to return to the dentist for adjustments and replacements because she lives in Spain, but it would be harder for anyone who had travelled from another country.

 “Almost a year later, she has had no problems whatsoever”